The fundamentals of RTD temperature sensors

 How RTDs are constructed

-Most RTDs are built in one of three ways: wire wound RTDs, coiled element RTDs, and thin film RTDs.
+Resistance Temperature Detector construction is done in one of three ways: Wire wound RTDs, coiled element RTDs, and thin film RTDs.

 Wire wound RTD